Anthony J. Griffin

 Anthony Jerome Griffin (April 1, 1866 – January 13, 1935) was an American lawyer, war veteran, and politician from New York.
 He served ten terms in the U.S. House of Representatives from 1918 to 1935.
+An amateur author he wrote poetry, stories and dramas.
+He wrote an epic poem entitled Chaos.

 Life

 He attended City College, Cooper Union, and New York University School of Law.
 He was admitted to the bar in 1892, and practiced in New York City.

 Spanish-American War

 Griffin organized and commanded Company F, Sixty-ninth Regiment, New York Volunteer Infantry, in the Spanish–American War in 1898 and 1899.
 He founded and edited the Bronx Independent from 1905 to 1907.

 State legislature

 Griffin was member of the State Senate (22nd D.) from 1911 to 1914, sitting in the 134th, 135th, 136th and 137th New York State Legislatures.

 He was a delegate to the New York State Constitutional Convention of 1915.

 Congress

 Griffin was elected as a Democrat to the 65th United States Congress to fill the vacancy caused by the resignation of Henry Bruckner.
 He was re-elected to the 66th and to the eight succeeding Congresses, and held office from March 5, 1918, until his death on January 13, 1935, in New York City.